How Long Does a Divorce Take in Florida ? was last modified: March 10th, 2018 by Howard Iken

-How long does a divorce take in Florida?
+Quick Info: How long does a divorce take in Florida?

 A divorce can take anywhere between 3 and 24 months depending on whether it is contested or uncontested.
 The average uncontested divorce takes 3 months.
 The average contested divorce takes 12 months.
 The amount of time varies according to the judge, the county, and the will of the parties to speed things up or delay.

-Most people facing divorce desire to move on with their life as quick as possible.
+Most people facing divorce desire to move on with their life as quickly as possible.
 But because the Florida family law courts and related divorce statutes strictly govern the divorce process, a divorce must go through some well-defined, predictable steps.
 There are some generalizations about typical types of divorces and how long they take to conclude.
 The following list shows general timelines for each type of divorce case.
 Keep in mind the generalizations shown are only for Florida divorce courts:

 Uncontested Case:

 An uncontested divorce case is defined as a situation where both spouses are in complete agreement on every single detail.
-That includes parenting arrangements, child support and alimony to be paid (if any), division of assets, division of liabilities, who gets tax exemptions, etc., etc. There cannot be any arguing, any issues in the air, or any competitions to win on any point.
-Both spouses must cooperate; sign everything in a quick, efficient manner, and the work together to “fix” any paperwork or procedural issues with the divorce process.
+That includes parenting arrangements, child support and alimony to be paid (if any), division of assets, division of liabilities, who gets tax exemptions, etc., etc. There cannot be any arguing, any issues in the air, or any competitions to win at any point.
+Both spouses must cooperate; sign everything in a quick, efficient manner, and work together to “fix” any paperwork or procedural issues with the divorce process.
 An uncontested divorce usually takes the shortest amount of time of any other type of divorce.
-One thing to keep in mind: attorney conducted uncontested divorces are normally the quickest to finalize because attorneys can exert direct control over the scheduling.
+One thing to keep in mind: attorney-conducted uncontested divorces are normally the quickest to finalize because attorneys can exert direct control over the scheduling.

 Initially Contested Case:

-other spouse.
+An initially contested case is the most common type of Florida divorce case.
+Contested cases are traditionally prepared, filed with the court, and then “served” on the other spouse.
+That involves a private process server personally delivering the documents to the other spouse.
 Most, if not all of the issues in the case are contested.
 But the absolute number of contested issues does not matter.
 Further, it does not matter if both spouses agree they want to become single individuals.
 The case is still contested if just one issue is in disagreement.
-A common misconception is where both spouses want to become single but they still disagree on finances.
+A common misconception is that both spouses want to become single but they still disagree on finances.
 The fact is: if either spouse is arguing over anything, no matter how little, the case becomes contested.
-Fortunately, the vast majority of initially contested cases settle at a “half-way point” in the divorce process.
+Fortunately, the vast majority of initially contested cases settle at a “halfway point” in the divorce process.
 The halfway point is usually the time the parties attend mediation.
 Even though the case began as a “contested case” they end up as an uncontested case.
 That is why we refer to them as “initially contested.”
 Based on the vast flow of cases, we can make some predictions about this type of very common divorce case flow.

 Time to prepare case: Approximately 4 weeks

 A contested filing is a bit more intensive than an uncontested filing.
 You must gather and organize more intensive financial documents for disclosure to the other party.
 The degree of required accuracy is higher due to the fact that contested issues may hinge on your factual disclosures.
 You must also prepare for the realities of a contested, competitive case.
-The requirements are more exacting and take a bit more time.
+The requirements are more exact and take a bit more time.
 Unless the case begins as an uncontested filing – you cannot relax about requirements and you cannot take anything for granted.

 This step depends on the willingness or stubbornness of the other party when it comes to being found.
 Some people “dodge service” or in other words they work hard to hide from the process server.
-In rare instances this can lengthen the divorce process by a month or more.
+In rare instances, this can lengthen the divorce process by a month or more.
 Private process servers tend to be faster, more resourceful, and more efficient than local sheriff’s deputies.

 Answer Period – 20 days